 We obtain the reverse inequality by applying Theorem \ref{thm:hineq-cob} to the reverse cobordism. \end{proof}

 \begin{remark} In the next section we shall show that $h_\sS(Y,U_1)=4h_{\sS}(Y)$, where $h_{\sS}(Y)$ is the (non-singular) Fr\o yshov invariant for the integral homology sphere $Y$.
 This will complete the proof of the claim $ h_\sS(Y,K)= -\sigma(Y,K)/2+4h_\sS(Y)$ for a null-homotopic knot.
-In general $h_\sS(Y,K)+\sigma(Y,K)/2$ induces a map on conjugacy classes of $\pi_1(Y)$ which is equal to $4h_{\sS}(Y)$ at the trivial conjugacy class.
+In general, the expression $h_\sS(Y,K)+\sigma(Y,K)/2$ determines a map on conjugacy classes of $\pi_1(Y)$, i.e. free homotopy classes of loops in $Y$, which is equal to $4h_{\sS}(Y)$ at the trivial conjugacy class.
 However, the authors do not know if the invariant is ever different for a non-trivial conjugacy class. $\diamd$ \end{remark}